 miles, canal section 46 miles and divide cut (shown at left) section

 being 39 miles.
 The standard width is 300 feet.

 This waterway also connects with the Intracoastal Waterway at Mobile Bay.
 Many boaters utilize this waterway system to pilot their boats between Lake Michigan and Florida.
 The Intracoastal Waterway is a system of rivers, lakes, canals and barrier islands that provide a channel along the gulf coast that is protected from the high winds and waves from the ocean.

-The Coffeeville Lock & Dam is shown at right.
 This is one of ten locks that maintain a "pool" stage above the dam that provides a sufficient depth for vessels.
+The Army Corp of Engineers maintains a deep enough channel for towboat traffice, which is nine feet.
 Much of the waterway is nearly slack water, due to the dams.

 The waterway is not as busy with tow traffic as some rivers but some will be encountered so boaters are advised to give them plenty of room, particularly on tight bends.
 The wakes from passing tows is a gentle roll and not as choppy as large cruisers.
 In narrow sections the wake will bounce back and forth for some time.

-Mobile Bay is a busy commercial port and along with the wind, can be quite choppy.
-The blue and white vessel in the photo at below is the Delta Mariner.
-This is the ship that hit a bridge on the Tennessee River in January of 2012, taking out two spans of the bridge.
+The blue and white vessel in the photo is the Delta Mariner.
+This vessel carries rocket materials between Huntsville, Alabama, Houston, Texas, and Forida.
+It is often called the "Rocket Boat".
+This iship that hit a bridge on the Tennessee River in January of 2012, taking out a span of the bridge